Modeling Human-Like Color Naming Behavior in Context: Experimental Setup

 \textbf{Pragmatic adaptation} is assessed by testing whether agents adapt their naming choices to task difficulty, quantified by the link between word informativeness and context ease.
 Word informativeness ($I_w$) is computed from the spread of a word’s denotation in CIELAB space \citep{gualdoni-boleda-2024-objects}.
 For a color term $w$, spread ($S_w$) is defined as the average pairwise Euclidean distance between all color chips denoted by $w$, that is $S_w = (\sum_i \sum_{j \neq i} d(o_i, o_j))/P$, where $P$ is the number of unique object pairs and $d(o_i, o_j)$ is the Euclidean distance between objects $o_i$ and $o_j$.
 Informativeness is defined as $I_w = 1 / S_w$, such that more compact denotations correspond to higher $I_w$.
 Context ease ($E_{ctx}$) refers to the distance between the target color chip and the hardest distractor in the context.
 A linear mixed-effects model is fitted to predict the informativeness of the produced word ($I_w$) from $E_{ctx}$, with agent seeds and target chips as random effects.
 For each setting, we report $\beta(E_{ctx})$, the estimated effect of context ease on word informativeness.

 Our system-level metrics are also taken from \citet{zhang-etal-2025-nellcom}: \textbf{System-level informativeness} \citep{gualdoni-boleda-2024-objects} is defined as the average informativeness $I_w$ of the words used to solve \emph{N} interactions, $I_L= (\sum_{i=1}^NI_w^i)/N$.
-Human-like lexicons exhibit intermediate $I_L$ values—sufficient to support meaningful distinctions without being overly specific \citep{gualdoni-boleda-2024-objects}. \textbf{Lexical diversity} is defined as the number of different color words used by the speaker evaluated on the test set. \textbf{Semantic drift} quantifies how agents' lexicons diverge from the human lexicon by computing the Euclidean distance between their respective prototypes for each word \citep{gualdoni_whats_2023}.
+Human-like lexicons exhibit intermediate $I_L$ values, supporting meaningful distinctions without being overly specific \citep{gualdoni-boleda-2024-objects}. \textbf{Lexical diversity} is defined as the number of different color words used by the speaker. \textbf{Semantic drift} quantifies how agents' lexicons diverge from the human lexicon by computing the Euclidean distance between their respective prototypes for each word \citep{gualdoni_whats_2023}.

 In addition to these measures, we introduce a \textbf{convexity} measure to examine the geometric structure of the agents’ conceptual space.
 Specifically, we adopt the procedure proposed by \citet{steinert2020ease}, whereby the degree of convexity of a color system is defined as its proximity to the closest convex color system.
 Following this approach, for each color term $c$ in a lexicon $L$, we compute the convex hull of $c$, defined as the smallest convex region that contains all CIELAB points associated with $c$.
 We then calculate the proportion of this convex hull that is already covered by $c$, which constitutes the convexity degree of $c$.
-To obtain the overall degree of convexity of $L$, we deviate from the original measure in \citet{steinert2020ease} by averaging the convexity scores of individual color terms without applying any weights:
+To obtain the overall degree of convexity of $L$, we deviate from the original measure in \citet{steinert2020ease} by averaging the convexity scores of individual color terms without applying any weights\footnote{We use an unweighted average because our production data contain many high-frequency general terms, which would otherwise dominate the score and obscure rarer specific terms.}:

 where $T$ denotes the number of color terms in the lexicon.

 All experiments are repeated with 10 random seeds, and agent production is evaluated after 30 epochs of RL training.